artainmo/machine-learning/natural-language-processing and LLM/README.md

 When predicting on unseen data it is possible some words are not to be found in lambda dictionary built with training set.
 Those words will be considered neutral.

+#### Applications and assumptions of Naïve Bayes
+Naïve Bayes simply predicts using the ratio between conditional probabilities of different classes for each feature.
+Initially it was often used for information retrievel, based on keywords it is able to filter relevant text from non-relevant text.
+Next to sentiment analysis it can also be used for author authentification which consists of predicting if a text is written by a certain author.
+Or it can be used for spam filtering of for example emails.
+It can also be used for word disambiguity which consists of infering the correct definition of a word, that has multiple, from the context it is being used in.

+Naïve Bayes is fast and simple.
+Not the most accurate but still robust.

+In Naïve Bayes different features are assumed to be independent.
+Thus for text, different words are considered independent from one another while they are not.
+Different words in a phrase can be related and them being together would be of predictive value.
+Also Naïve Bayes assumes training samples to be of similar size between classes which is not always the case.
+Because of those assumptions we call this method 'naïve'.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing)
 * [codecademy - Apply Natural Language Processing with Python](https://www.codecademy.com/learn/paths/natural-language-processing)